AaronLasseigne/active_interaction/README.md

 Note that we have to pass a hash to `.run`.
 Passing `nil` is an error.

+Since we're using an interaction, we don't need strong parameters.
+The interaction will ignore any inputs that weren't defined by filters.
+So you can forget about `params.require` and `params.permit` because interactions handle that for you.

 #### Destroy

 The destroy action will reuse the `#find_account!` helper method we wrote